EinsteinToolkit/et2022uidaho/_lectures/16-Tutorial3/index.md

 ---
 layout: default
 usemathjax: true
-title: "Tutorial: TBA"
+title: "Tutorial: Extreme mass ratio inspirals in the Einstein Toolkit"
-author: TBA
+author: Samuel Cupp
-institution: TBA
+institution: Louisiana State University
+shortinst: LSU
 # upload your slides as slides.pdf
 # upload your recorded talk as recording.mp4
 # all other files in this directory will show up as "additional files"